Tie-breaking in self interest cumulative subtraction games: Unilateral tie-breaking deviation and a proof of the main result

-Suppose both players follow deterministic tie-breaking conventions.
+Suppose that both players follow deterministic tie-breaking conventions.
 We are interested in comparing the outcome under one such setting, where both players are universally friendly, with the setting in which exactly one of the players deviates, by committing to an antagonistic tie-breaking rule.

-Whenever the subtraction set, $S=\{s_2,s_1\}$, has exactly two actions, then we claim that the deviating player's PSPE-utilities will be exactly the same as if they would have remained friendly, and the other player's PSPE-utilities cannot improve.
+Whenever the subtraction set, $S=\{s_2,s_1\}$, has exactly two actions, then we claim that the deviating player's PSPE-utilities will be exactly the same as if they had remained friendly, and the other player's PSPE-utilities cannot improve.
 This claim holds independently of who starts, and we prove it in Lemma~\ref{lem:fvfdeviate} in this section.

-In the coming sections, we will fix the convention $s_2<s_1$.
+In the following sections, we will fix the convention $s_2<s_1$.

-Through Lemma~\ref{lem:fvfdeviate}, we see how the claims in the first paragraph combine in an induction proof.
+Through Lemma~\ref{lem:fvfdeviate}, we see how the claims in the first paragraph combine to form an induction proof.
 For any two-action subtraction set $S$, let $\Delta=s_1-s_2>0$.
 A {\em greedy} move from $h\ge s_1$ is to play to $h-s_1$, and otherwise a player {\em sacrifices}.
-The {\em endgame} refers to play to a heap size $h<s_1$.
-The {\em slack} is a leftover that cannot be attained by either player, and so it refers to a heap of size $h<s_2$.
+The {\em endgame} refers to the play to a heap size $h<s_1$.
+The {\em slack} is a leftover that cannot be attained by either player, and therefore refers to a heap of size $h<s_2$.

-There is a general proof of the next result in the zero-sum setting \cite{CLMW2019}.
-Here it only holds in the two-action setting.
+There is a general proof of the next lemma in the zero-sum setting \cite{CLMW2019}.
+Here, it only holds in the two-action setting.
 See Table~\ref{tab:deviation459} in the Appendix on page~\pageref{sec:unidev}, where $S=\{4,5,9\}$ and where heaps of sizes $61,75,\ldots$ have strictly better PSPE utility for the second player.

 \begin{lemma}[First Player Advantage] If $|S|=2$, then the starting player's utility in PSPE is never worse than that of the second player. \end{lemma} \begin{proof} Recall $s_1>s_2$.
-Suppose Alice plays greedily, until she cannot play $s_1$.
+Suppose that Alice plays greedily until she cannot play $s_1$.
 Then she gets utility $ks_1+ \ell s_2$, some $k>0$, some $\ell\ge 0$.
-If Bob gets to play $k$ copies of $s_1$ then Alice has first player advantage at the endgame too, and hence, Bob cannot get more than $ks_1+ \ell s_2$.
+If Bob gets to play $k$ copies of $s_1$, then Alice has the first player advantage at the endgame too, and hence Bob cannot get more than $ks_1+ \ell s_2$.
 If Bob can only collect $k-1$ copies of $s_1$, then he can at most get one more copy of $s_2$ than Alice, but their utility difference is at least $\Delta>0$ in Alice's favor. \end{proof}

 We distinguish two parameter regimes for $S=\{s_2,s_1\}$: \begin{itemize} \item {\em dominance}: $2s_2 \le s_1$; \item {\em non-dominance}: $2s_2 > s_1$. \end{itemize} In case of dominance, the boundary case $2s_2 = s_1$ is the {\em balanced regime}.